 With that said, considering the competitive nature of mining, and that the mining process isn’t tied to a specific geographical location, miners can and do move towards areas where cheap and reliable energy is provided, much of which comes from renewables like solar and natural gas.

 The Bitcoin mining survey.

 A survey by the Cambridge Centre for Alternative Finance was sent out to a decent number of miners to find out where they’re getting their energy from, and what they found was that 76% of miners are using green renewable energy.

 Is it worth spending so much energy on Bitcoin?

 The best answer for that question is with another: Is it worth fixing the world’s monetary system, from removing corruption, preventing theft, stopping inflation that devalues savings, removing full direct manipulation, and providing banking services to almost every individual on Earth, removing almost all hurdles of transporting wealth, as well as to disconnect money from governments and bring that power back to the individual?

-The answer to that question seems obvious, considering that there’s a lot of benefits that Bitcoin provides, especially when comparing it to other technologies with a lot fewer benefits, with people not even thinking about their energy consumption.
+The answer to that question seems obvious, considering that there’s a lot of benefits that the Bitcoin network provides, especially when comparing it to other technologies with a lot fewer benefits, with people not even thinking about their total electricity consumption.